buddypress/buddypress/docs/contributor/code/README.md

 ### Customizing your BuddyPress local development environment

-To develop BuddyPress we use the development version of [WordPress](https://core.trac.wordpress.org/browser/trunk), the development version of the [BP REST API](https://github.com/buddypress/BP-REST) and we set two debugging constants:
+To develop BuddyPress we use the development version of [WordPress](https://core.trac.wordpress.org/browser/trunk), and we set two debugging constants:

 ```php
 define( 'WP_DEBUG', true );